adyasinha-WIT/Jupyter_Practice1/README.md

-In this project, I have done some basic questions in Jupyter Notebook.
+In this project, I have done some basic functions- numeric, boolean, lists, tuples, dictionaries, sets, arrays, and loops such as in Jupyter Notebook.